shahzadlone/AlgorithmNotesWithShahwar/README.md

-# algorithms
+# Algorithms
-Practice of different famous algorithms and their note taking
+This repository is meant for notes taking for Algorithms courses taken on Coursera.

+It is organized in algorithms of different types.
+For example to begin with sorting.